Tunku Zain Al-'Abidin

-Tunku Zain Al-'Abidin ibni Tuanku Muhriz (Note: Jawi: تونكو زين العابدين ابن توانكو محرز) (born 6 July 1982) is the second son of Tuanku Muhriz and his wife, Tuanku Aishah Rohani.
-He is the founding president of the Institute for Democracy and Economic Affairs (IDEAS), and is actively involved in public policy advocacy.
+Tunku Zain Al-'Abidin ibni Tuanku Muhriz (Note: Jawi: تونكو زين العابدين ابن توانكو محرز) (born 6 July 1982) is a member of the Negeri Sembilan royal family who is the Tunku Panglima Besar.
+He is the second son of the reigning Yang di-Pertuan Besar of Negeri Sembilan, Tuanku Muhriz ibni Almarhum Tuanku Munawir and the Tunku Ampuan Besar of Negeri Sembilan, Tuanku Aishah Rohani binti Almarhum Tengku Besar Mahmud.
+He is also the founding president of the Institute for Democracy and Economic Affairs (IDEAS), and is actively involved in public policy advocacy.
 In addition to his work as a newspaper columnist, he serves on the boards of several businesses and non-profit organisations.
 His areas of focus include public policymaking, youth development, and nation-building.

 Early life and education

 Tunku Zain Al-'Abidin was born on 6 July 1982 at University Hospital in Petaling Jaya, Selangor, during the reign of Tuanku Ja'afar.
 He is the second son of Tuanku Muhriz and Tuanku Aishah Rohani, and has two brothers: an elder, Tunku Ali Redhauddin, and a younger, Tunku Alif Hussein.
 He received his early education at the Alice Smith School in Kuala Lumpur and Marlborough College in the UK.
 He later pursued higher education at the London School of Economics and Political Science (LSE), earning a Bachelor of Science in government and sociology, followed by a Master of Science in comparative politics and imperial history.